w0utje/WavesLPoSDistributer/README.md

-# WavesLPoSDistributer          v2.2
+# WavesLPoSDistributer          v2.3
 A revenue distribution tool for Waves nodes and the leasers

 Welcome to Plukkies version of the LPoSdistribution script, 'the lazy' version.
 This version enhances the ease of use and creates a 'one stop touch' for the user.
-It also creates extra logging and usefull screen output.
+It also creates extra logging and usefull screen output and has integration with Cloud Providers.
 The payout jobs are nicely queued now and don't have to be executed instantly anymore after the collector session has been executed.